 Several factors have been shown to influence the magnitude of switch costs, including the type of stimuli being presented.
 For example, switch costs have been shown to be exaggerated whenever stimuli do not clearly signal to participants which of the two tasks is to be performed (Luwel, Schillemans, Ongehan, & Vershaffel; 2009).
 Termed bivalent stimuli, these items activate both task-sets used in a switch task (i.e., presenting participants with letter-number pairs and having them switch between classifying the letter or the number).
 Compared to univalent stimuli which only correspond to a single task-set (i.e., presenting participants with letters or numbers in isolation rather than simultaneously), responses to bivalent stimuli are often slowed This is because participants must keep both task-sets active in working memory and, prior to responding, must quickly consider which task-set corresponds to the correct response on a given trial (e.g., bivalency cost; Woodward, Meier, Tipper, & Graf; 2003).
-Several bivalent switch tasks have been developed (e.g., Stroop task switching; Spieler et al., 1996; alphabet-arithmetic task; Koch, Prinz, & Allport, 2005; etc.).
-One commonly used bivalent switch-task is the Consonant-Vowel/Odd-Even task (CVOE; Minear & Shah, 2008; Huff et al., 2015), which involves the classification of letter-number pairs (e.g., A 15).
+Several bivalent switch tasks have been developed (e.g., Stroop task switching; Spieler et al., 1996; alphabet-arithmetic task; Koch, Prinz, & Allport, 2005; etc.), however, a commonly used bivalent switch-task, and one that is used in the current study, is the Consonant-Vowel/Odd-Even task (CVOE; Minear & Shah, 2008; Huff et al., 2015), which involves the classification of letter-number pairs (e.g., A 15).
 Depending on the cued task-set, participants are instructed to either classify the letter in the pair as a consonant/vowel or the number as odd/even.
-Because this task presents participants with pure and switch blocks, the CVOE task allows for computation of local and global switch costs.
+Thus, an advantage of the CVOE task is that it assesses task-switching performance using a balanced design in which both tasks are comparable in difficulty.
+Furthermore, because this task presents participants with pure and switch blocks, the CVOE task allows for computation of local and global switch costs.
 Thus, this task allows researchers to investigate hypothesized working memory processes in addition to factors affecting trial-level performance.

 Because bivalent stimuli are more challenging for participants, researchers often incorporate them when developing task-switching paradigms.
 This is because the additional difficulty is particularly taxing towards participants’ working memory and attentional control systems.
 As a result, these stimuli are used to investigate situations in which working memory and attentional control systems are impaired.
 For example, Tse, Balota, Yap, Duchek, and McCabe (2010) compared performance between young, healthy older adults, and older adults with very mild Alzheimer’s Disease (AD) using three measures of attentional control, including Stroop and CVOE tasks.
-Although Tse et al. were primarily interested in distributional measures of RTs as a measure of attentional control processes (rather than traditional analyses of mean RTs and errors), mild AD individuals, whose working memory and attention control systems are impaired, showed greater local switch costs for errors relative to younger adults.
+Although Tse et al. were primarily interested in distributional measures of RTs as a measure of attentional control processes (rather than traditional analyses of mean RTs and errors), cognitively normal older adults and mild AD individuals, who show breakdowns in working memory and attentional control, showed greater local switch costs for errors relative to younger adults.
 For RTs, AD individuals showed decreased local costs compared to healthy older adults.
-Tse et al. attributed the increased cost to errors and the subsequent decrease in local costs to RTs as being due to AD individuals having greater difficulty suppressing the inactive task-set when switching.